News Headlines from other RISC OS Portals

 RISC OS USB guru Dave Higton has released drivers for two remote-controlled gadgets: an 'executive mayhem' tank and a mini car.
 Get ready to order your armoured, missile-firing kit into position and destroy your office colleagues, or instead swap your computer's circuits for your own race track with a remote-controlled banger.
 The source code is available and the software should work on Simtec and Castle USB stacks.

-Some things we noticed in the RISC OS world this month.
+Some things we noticed this month.
 What did you see?

 RISC OS Open